 With a bakery on every other corner in even the tiniest villages in Belgium, what makes one stand out more than another?
 The answer is threefold: hand selected organic ingredients; skills built on tradition, passed from generation to generation and, most of all, the passion to create the perfect loaf of bread.
 All three of these are present at the Boulangerie Legrand in Namur.

 I’ll be honest, when I looked over the schedule for our foodie tour of Wallonia, the one thing that didn’t stand out was the visit to a bakery.
-After all, I’ve lived in Belgium for 8 years now and I’ve visited many wonderful bakeries in that time.
+After all, I’ve lived in Belgium for eight years now, and I’ve visited many wonderful bakeries in that time.
 What could be so special about this one?